 PES data are posted in facility profiles once a 20-response threshold has been reached, since this is the number of responses needed for reliable data.

-As part of ATLAS Phase 1, Shatterproof is testing an innovative approach to gather information on addiction treatment services from Medicaid and commercial health insurance claims data.
+As part of the ATLAS pilot, Shatterproof tested an innovative approach to gather information on addiction treatment services from Medicaid and commercial health insurance claims data.
 Partner Medicaid agencies and commercial health plans submitted measures at the addiction treatment parent organization level.
 The measures were then analyzed by Shatterproof using a first of its kind approach.
 Given this novel methodology, these measures will not be publicly reported.
 The utility of these measures is being rigorously assessed, and findings will be used to refine and advance the use of claims-based measures in addiction treatment quality measurement.

 - Opioid Use Disorder (OUD) Patients Receiving Medications for OUD